Selective Antibody Deficiency (SAD)

 Symptoms of SAD

 Patients with selective antibody deficiency (SAD) may have symptoms which include recurrent ear infections, sinusitis, bronchitis and pneumonia.
-Infections in SAD patients are not as severe as patients who have other types of immune deficiencies such as agammaglobulinemia or Common Variable Immune Deficiency.
+Infections in SAD patients are not as severe as in patients who have other types of immune deficiencies such as agammaglobulinemia or Common Variable Immune Deficiency.

 An evaluation typically includes measurement of total immunoglobulin type G (IgG), IgG subclasses and antibody titers to specific bacteria such as tetanus, diphtheria, and/or Streptococcus pneumoniae.
 When the total IgG or subclasses are low, a more profound immunodeficiency is usually present.